bxparks/AceTime/CLOCK_GUIDE.md

       `SystemClock` right away, without having to wait to resychronize with a slow `referenceClock` (e.g. the `NtpClock`).

-Both parameters are required but each are nullable, so there are 4 combinations:
+Since both parameters are nullable, there are 4 combinations:

 * `SystemClock{Loop,Coroutine}(nullptr, nullptr)`
     * no referenceClock or backupClock